 |5 star Restaurant||28%|

-For an AC restaurant-18% rate is applicable weather or not it is serving alcohol
+For an AC restaurant-18% rate is applicable whether or not it is serving alcohol

 The rates are same for takeaways and dine in

 Since liquor is not covered under GST and it is state Governments control.
-So if you have ordered for food and alcohol both .
-GST will be charged only on your food bill.
+So if you have ordered for food and alcohol both.
+GST will have to be charged only on your food bill.
 VAT will be charged on alcohol as per State Government prescribed rates.

 What about Service charge?
-Should GST be imposed on amount before Service charge or after service charge
+Should GST be imposed on the amount before Service charge or after service charge?

-Service charge imposed by any Restaurant is not a tax .
+Service charge imposed by any Restaurant is not a tax.
 Don’t confuse service charge with service tax.
-According to Ministry of Consumer Affairs, Food and Public Distribution, service charge levied by the restaurants, is the voluntary amount paid by the customers, at their discretion.
+As per the Ministry of Consumer Affairs, Food and Public Distribution, service charge levied by the restaurants, is the voluntary amount paid by the customers, at their discretion.